abg/dbsake/docs/commands/sieve.rst

    command to the beginning of the dump to avoid writing to the binary log when reloading the resulting output.
 Use the option with care, as the resulting dump will not replicate to a slave if this option is set.

 .. versionadded:: 2.0.0

+.. option:: --table-schema / --no-table-schema

+   If ``--no-table-schema`` is used, sieve will not output any CREATE TABLE statements and will not output any CREATE VIEW statements.
+Only table data, routines and events will be output (as dictated by other options).

+.. versionadded:: 2.0.0